 Many wargamers are prone to collecting fetching military hats and striking poses in them, so in honour of the late Doctor Paddy Griffith submit your pictures here please, where they will be immortalised.
 Become a member of the wargames glitterati 🙂

 By contrast, Major Kilgore is back on this page after a long absence.
 I’m not sure that your new hat counts Major, as it looks a bit too professional for this blog.
-The smile is nice though and the cool shades tip the balance in your favour 🙂
+The smile is nice though and the cool shades with cover worn at a jaunty angle tip the balance in your favour 🙂

 Hah!
 It has taken forever to capture the Thompson Twins (Also Known as Chris Ager [L] and Graham Hockley [R]) wearing hats on camera.
 Perfect disguises!